Dancing Ferret

 The Dancing Ferret entertainment group is an unofficial collective name for Dancing Ferret Discs and Dancing Ferret Concerts.
 It was started by Patrick Rodgers (a.k.a.
 DJ Ferret) in 1995 with the formation of Dancing Ferret Concerts.
 The company markets bands from the gothic rock, heavy metal, alternative rock, neo-Medieval, trip hop, and industrial genres of music.

-In July 2008, Dancing Ferret Discs made the decision to cease releasing new material on their label starting in November of that year.
-However, they stated that they would continue to distribute all of their previous releases.
-The label's last official new release was "Sverker" by Corvus Corax.
+In 2008, Dancing Ferret Discs made the decision to wind down releasing new material on their label.
+Following two releases in 2009, the label's last official new releases were 2011's Sverker and 2013's Gimlie by Corvus Corax.

 Dancing Ferret Discs

 Dancing Ferret Discs is a Philadelphia-based record label started in August 1998.
 It is the record label "sister company" of Dancing Ferret, and hosts bands in the alternative scene.
 While the label is no longer signing new bands or releasing new material, a partial list of bands that were previously signed to DFD includes: